doshky/doshky.com/_pages/welcome.md

 inner: false
 title: Welcome
 subheading: "Welcome To My Place, It’s "
-heading: "Bad To Have You Here! "
+heading: "Nice To Have You Here! "
 text:
   - Welcome to my world!
 My name is Diana Pavlova /Doshky/.
 Doshky is my artistic nickname given to me by a very dear family I met in UK.
 I spent